-Leech Lake Band of Ojibwe Judicial Code

-Title 4: Juvenile Justice Code
+Leech Lake Band of Ojibwe Judicial Code Title 4: Juvenile Justice Code 4-13 JUVENILE OFFENDER - DISPOSITION PROCEEDINGS

-Section 4-13 E. Outcome of Disposition Hearing
+(A. through E. Omitted) Section 4-13 E. Outcome of Disposition Hearing

 If a child is found by the court to be a "juvenile offender," the court may impose such conditions as reflective of the traditions and customs of the Band and which are reasonably designed to achieve the purpose and intent of this code.
 The conditions the court may impose for the child's supervision, care, and rehabilitation include but are not limited to the following: